kaishin/redalemeden.com/content/posts/2011-09-29-perfect-text-editor/index.md

 In 2007, I bought my first iMac and started using Textmate as my main text editor.
 Before long, I was enjoying every line of code I wrote.
 A good user interface goes a long way in making software delightful to use.

 Textmate was simple by design.
-It didn't have auto-save, smart undo, or autocomplete—features that have become standard in other editors at the time.
+It didn't have auto-save, smart undo, or autocomplete---features that have become standard in other editors at the time.
 It was getting harder by the day to not jump ship.
 I started by taking Coda and Espresso for a spin.
 I was fairly impressed with their obsession to make Web design as seamless as possible.
 Inconveniently, their main selling point is also their biggest snag: they suck as standalone text editors.

 My quest for the perfect text editor had to continue on Google.
 The first result page suggested BBedit, Vim, and Emacs, among other lesser-known alternatives.
 At the time, Vim and Emacs were too keyboard-centric for my taste, not to mention their unappealing user interfaces, or lack thereof.